 Poetic documentarian Alma Har’el discusses her first fiction feature, Honey Boy, Shia LaBeouf’s autobiographical exploration of his childhood trauma.
+This interview was conducted at LFF 2019.

 I was first introduced to Alma Har’el’s work with the dreamlike documentary LoveTrue in which three Americans’ search for love is chronicled through both observational footage and surreal, neon-drenched recreations and tableaus.
 A profoundly emotional and empathetic film, it marked Har’el in my mind as a leading voice in creative nonfiction.
 Suffice to say, I was surprised and intrigued when her latest project was announced: Honey Boy, Har’el’s fiction debut, is an autobiographical film penned by Hollywood star Shia LaBeouf, detailing his traumatic relationship with his father (played by LaBeouf) when he was a child actor.